skoolkid/skoolkit/sphinx/source/commands.rst

   Options:
     --flags FLAGS    Set playback flags.
 Do '--flags help' for more information.
-    --force          Force playback when unsupported hardware is detected.
+    --force          Force playback when an unsupported machine is detected.
     --fps FPS        Run at this many frames per second (default: 50).
 0 means maximum speed.
     --map FILE       Log addresses of executed instructions to a file.